 But creating “social” virtual reality experiences is not simple.
 While there are server-based products on the market today that allow for the integration of voice communication, multi-party collaborative live video and data has posed a significant hurdle for AR/VR application developers.

 One of the most exciting possibilities for enabling multi-party virtual reality experiences is Web Real-Time Communications (WebRTC).
 In this post we will explore how WebRTC can be used to make shared, cross-platform VR experiences possible and describe some benefits its integration brings to the AR/VR space.
+The featured image showcases LiveSwitch customer Cavrnus™ and their use of LiveSwitch Video Stream for its Metaverse platform builder.

 Web Real-Time Communications (WebRTC) is a standard that seeks to embed real-time voice and video natively between web browsers.
 With WebRTC, end-users are able to communicate in the web browser directly with each other via video without installing special plug-ins, extensions, or using a closed ecosystem communication vendor.